atomicobject/heatshrink/README.md

 [index] to make compression significantly faster, but otherwise can run in under 100 bytes of memory.
-The index currently adds 2^(window size+1) bytes to memory usage for compression, and temporarily allocates 512 bytes on the stack during index construction.
+The index currently adds 2^(window size+1) bytes to memory usage for compression, and temporarily allocates 512 bytes on the stack during index construction (if the index is enabled).

 For more information, see the [blog post] for an overview, and the `heatshrink_encoder.h` / `heatshrink_decoder.h` header files for API